mrkkrp/modern-uri/README.md

 ### Inspection and manipulation

-Although one could use record syntax directly, possibly with a language extensions like `RecordWildcards`, the best way to inspect and edit parts of `URI` is with lenses.
+Although one could use record syntax directly, possibly with language extensions like `RecordWildcards`, the best way to inspect and edit parts of `URI` is with lenses.
 The lenses can be found in the `Text.URI.Lens` module.
 If you have never used the